rubengardner/battleship/README.md

 ## Deployment

-Steps to the deployement:
+Steps to the deployment:

 1. All installed packages in Gitpod,  would need to be added to a list of requirements.
 - To do this, type "pip3 freeze > requirements.txt".
 This updates the requirements.txt file.
 - Commit and push to Github.
 - Heroku uses this list to install the dependencies into the application.
-- No  need to do this, no packeges are used.
+- No need to do this, no packages are used.
 2. In the Heroku dashboard, click on 'create a new app'.
-3. Choose a name for the app; every app must have a unique name..
+3. Choose a name for the app; every app must have a unique name.
-4. Selected region and click create app.
+4. Selected the region and click create app.
 5. Click on settings.
 6. There was no sensitive data to protect
 7. Add the buildpacks needed by clicking on the buildpack button.
- - Select python and Node.js.
+ - Select Python and Node.js.
 8. Click deploy.
 9. Select github as the deployment method and clicked connect to github.
 10. Connect to the correct repository.
-11. Option: automatic deployement.
+11. Option: automatic deployment.

 ## Credits

 - [Google drawings](https://docs.google.com) - This was used to create the flow chart in the planning process for this project.
-- Marcel - My mentor Marcel was extreamly helpful as always helping me feel confident in what I have made.
 - GitHub Python Template from [Code Institute](https://github.com/Code-Institute-Org/python-essentials-template)
 - Heroku deployment instructions from Code Institute
+- [et9719 hangman's project](https://github.com/et9719/hangman), which gave me the idea for the title() function in the run.py file.